USAT John L. Clem: Hospital ship

 After designation as a hospital ship to operate under the Hague Convention of 1907 on 24 February 1944 the ship was converted between September 1943 and June 1944 at Alabama Drydock & Shipbuilding Co., Mobile, Alabama. in June 1944, USAHS John L. Clem loaded supplies at the Charleston Port of Embarkation, the home port for hospital ships in European and Mediterranean theaters.
 On 15 June the ship sailed to the Mediterranean and with a stop at Gibraltar reached Oran on 3 July.
 Clem was then operated within the theater moving wounded between hospitals ashore.

 The ship was one of Army hospital ships arriving off the beaches during the invasion of southern France, Operation Dragoon, beginning the day after the landings on 15 August 1944.
-Others were Acadia, Algonquin, Chateau Thierry, Emily Weder, Shamrock, snd Thistle.
+Others were Acadia, Algonquin, Chateau Thierry, Emily Weder, Shamrock, and Thistle.
 Being the smallest Army hospital ship in patient capacity, 286, Clem had only one surgical team aboard while Acadia had three teams and the others two each.

-Before departing the Mediterranean in March of 1945 the ship had transported patients of all nationalities between 59 ports including Algiers, Oran, Naples, Palermo, Livorno (Leghorn), Toulon, and Marseilles covering some 35,000 miles.
+Before departing the Mediterranean in March of 1945 the ship had transported patients of all nationalities between 59 ports including Algiers, Oran, Naples, Palermo, Livorno (Leghorn), Toulon, and Marseille covering some 35,000 miles.
 The ship arrived in Charleston 11 March 1945.
 After repairs the ship returned to the Mediterranean moving patients between Italy and North Africa, then between the Continent and England.
 Only John L. Clem and USAHS Ernest Hinds, the Army's two smallest hospital ships, operated in Europe after VE Day.
 USAHS John L. Clem departed for Charleston in June 1945 and later sailed for New York.
 John L. Clem began preparations and modifications, particularly improvements in ventilation, for service in the Pacific.
 However, Japan surrendered and the plans were cancelled.